Westmoreland Symphony Orchestra logo

 Prizes may or may not be given in each of the four categories, at judges’ discretion.

-On Sunday, February 4, 2024, the finalists competed for cash prizes and a chance to perform on the Winners’ Recital.
+On Sunday, February 3, 2025, the finalists competed for cash prizes and a chance to perform at the Winners’ Recital.

 Level I – up to Grade 9